Drug Treatment Program Glossary

 These treatments typically have the goals of modifying the thoughts, feelings, behaviors, and perspectives of the recovering individual regarding their current situation and are delivered by trained professionals like therapists, counselors, social workers, psychologists, and psychiatrists.
 All of these therapeutic approaches are utilized in a number of different treatment settings and levels of program intensities.
 Treatment types include:

-- Individual Therapy.
+- Individual/One-on-One Therapy.
 This refers to any therapy that involves the professional treating the recovering individual during a one-on-one session.
 Individual therapy sessions will focus on ending substance use, building needed skills for sustained recovery, and creating a plan for relapse prevention 1,2.

-- Family Therapy.
+- Family/Collaborative Therapy.
 This therapeutic format includes not only the person in recovery, but one or more family members or other supports like friends and romantic partners.
 Here, the goals will focus on strengthening relationships, building communication, and learning how the relationship encourages or deters substance use 3,4.

-- Group Therapy.
+- Group/Multi-Person Therapy.
 This involves at least one professional in a room with two or more individuals in recovery.
 It can be utilized independently or combined with one-on-one therapy to gain social reinforcement to continue recovery 2.
 Group therapy can be extremely valuable but may introduce some potential challenges, such as group members reinforcing drug use (common among highly delinquent adolescent members) 4.

 Levels of Care